aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/redactpage/_index.md

 ---
 If you're looking to redact sensitive information from a PDF document using Aspose.PDF for .NET, you're in luck!
 Here's a step-by-step guide to get you started:

-## In the code, set the path to the directory where your PDF document is located:
+## Step 1: In the code, set the path to the directory where your PDF document is located:

 ```csharp
 string dataDir = "YOUR DOCUMENT DIRECTORY";
 ```

-## Open the PDF document:
+## Step 2: Open the PDF document:

 ```csharp
 Document doc = new Document(dataDir + "input.pdf");
 ```

-## Create a RedactionAnnotation instance for a specific page region:
+## Step 3: Create a RedactionAnnotation instance for a specific page region:

 ```csharp
 RedactionAnnotation annot = new RedactionAnnotation(doc.Pages[1], new Aspose.Pdf.Rectangle(200, 500, 300, 600));
 ```

-## Set the fill color, border color, and text color of the redaction annotation:
+## Step 4: Set the fill color, border color, and text color of the redaction annotation:

 ```csharp
 annot.FillColor = Aspose.Pdf.Color.Green;